jasonsford/local-llm-development/README.md

 # Local LLM Development & Infrastructure Engineering

-This is my central repository for things I've learned about Local LLMs deployments and architecture.
+This is my central repository for things I've learned about Local LLM deployments and architecture.

 ## Why This Repository Exists